IHRA definition of antisemitism: United States

-According to Ken Marcus, the United States Commission on Civil Rights, after investigating campus antisemitism, adopted the definition, to help universities identify the lines between hateful and non-hateful incidents.
-According to the AJC, in 2007 the EUMC definition was adopted as "an initial guide" by the Office to Monitor and Combat Anti-Semitism within the U.S. Department of State, stating that it "should not be construed... as United States policy".
+According to Ken Marcus, the United States Commission on Civil Rights, after investigating campus antisemitism, adopted the definition to help universities identify the lines between hateful and non-hateful incidents.
+According to the AJC, the EUMC definition was adopted in 2007 as "an initial guide" by the Office to Monitor and Combat Anti-Semitism within the U.S. Department of State, stating that it "should not be construed ... as United States policy".

-In 2008, the State Department again endorsed the Working Definition in their Contemporary Global Antisemitism report to Congress, noting that "a widely accepted definition of antisemitism can be useful in setting the parameters of the issue.
-Such a definition also helps to identify the statistics that are needed and focuses attention on the issues that policy initiatives should address….The EUMC's working definition provides a useful framework for identifying and understanding the problem and is adopted for the purposes of this report."
+In 2008, the State Department again endorsed the Working Definition in their Contemporary Global Antisemitism report to Congress, noting: "a widely accepted definition of antisemitism can be useful in setting the parameters of the issue.
+Such a definition also helps to identify the statistics that are needed and focuses attention on the issues that policy initiatives should address ...
+The EUMC's working definition provides a useful framework for identifying and understanding the problem and is adopted for the purposes of this report."

-In June 2010 the State Department adopted a definition based on the EUMC definition, According to Marcus, while it was in effect the State Department definition was more important in determining U.S. government foreign policy than the EUMC definition since it represented an official policy position.
+In June 2010, the State Department adopted a definition based on the EUMC definition.
+According to Marcus, the State Department definition was more important in determining U.S. government foreign policy while it was in effect than the EUMC definition since it represented an official policy position.

-In 2011, the AJC's Ken Stern and Cary Nelson, President of the American Association of University Professors published a letter stating that "It is a perversion of the definition to use it, as some are doing, in an attempt to censor what a professor, student, or speaker can say"; this generated significant controversy within the American Jewish community.
+In 2011, the AJC's Ken Stern and Cary Nelson, President of the American Association of University Professors, published a letter stating: "It is a perversion of the definition to use it, as some are doing, in an attempt to censor what a professor, student, or speaker can say."
+This generated significant controversy within the American Jewish community.

-The State Department has since adopted the IHRA definition.

 On 12 January 2016, Peter Roskam and Tim Scott introduced a bipartisan bill in the House and Senate on combating antisemitism on campus, under the title of The Anti-Semitism Awareness Act, to codify the working definition.
 It would require the US Department of Education to refer to the definition in deciding if educational institutions had violated Title VI of the Civil Rights Act of 1964 by tolerating antisemitic harassment.
 It was passed in the Senate, and on 22 December 2016 it was referred to the United States House Judiciary Subcommittee on the Constitution and Civil Justice.
 This hearing was held on 7 November 2017; it "took a heated turn" as four of the nine witnesses argued that the definition infringes on freedom of speech regarding Israel.

 On 23 May 2018, the same bills were reintroduced with minor amendments.
-On 24 July 2018 they were referred again to the Subcommittee on the Constitution and Civil Justice.
+On 24 July 2018, they were referred again to the Subcommittee on the Constitution and Civil Justice.
 The Bill was criticised as an attack on free speech, including by the American Civil Liberties Union (ACLU) and James Zogby of the Arab American Institute.